CumulusNetworks/docs/content/cumulus-netq-33/Manage-Deployment/Install-NetQ/Install-NetQ-Device-SW/Install-NetQ-Agents/Install-NetQ-Agents-on-CL.md

 ## Configure the NetQ Agent on a Cumulus Linux Switch

 After the NetQ Agents have been installed on the switches you want to monitor, the NetQ Agents must be configured to obtain useful and relevant data.

+{{%notice note%}}
+The NetQ Agent is aware of and communicates through the designated VRF.
+If you do not specify one, the default VRF (named *default*) is used.
+If you later change the VRF configured for the NetQ Agent (using a lifecycle management configuration profile, for example), you might cause the NetQ Agent to lose communication.
+{{%/notice%}}

 Two methods are available for configuring a NetQ Agent:

 - Edit the configuration file on the switch, or
 - Use the NetQ CLI